Deep-Chill/RazerIO-Social-Network/README.md

 :star: Star it on GitHub!

 RazerIO is a social network for professionals built with Django.
+Think LinkedIn but for computer scientists and programmers.
 I don't care about the design, I've only made the backend.

 <a href="https://ibb.co/HDSsQfr"><img src="https://i.ibb.co/5W0yVg5/Screenshot-7.png" alt="Screenshot-7" border="0"></a>